SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/numeric/crc64.rst

 .. code-block:: psql

    numbers=> SELECT CRC64(x) FROM
    .
-(VALUES ('This is a relatively long text string, that can be converted to a shorter hash' ::text)) .    as t(x);
+(VALUES ('This is a relatively long text string, that can be converted to a shorter hash' :: varchar(80))) .    as t(x);
    crc64
    --------------------